GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

 :   Maximum interval of time in milliseconds the plugin waits to acquire
     the lock for an indexing call.
 When not specified, the default value is set to 5000ms.

+NOTE: the default settings for `http.socketTimeout`, `http.maxTries` and `index.waitTimeout`
+ensure that the plugin will keep retrying to forward a message for one hour.

 ```websession.synchronize```
 :   Whether to synchronize web sessions.